rsdoiel/antenna/socal_north.md

 date: 2023-10-22, from: The Round Up (Peirce College Student Newspaper)

 <p>Teachers have a great amount of influence to the benefit or the detriment of the students in the classroom.
 For that reason, teachers should not</p>
-<p>The post <a rel="nofollow" href="https://theroundupnews.com/2023/10/21/con-teachers-should-not-express-their-political-opinion-in-the-classroom/">Con: Teachers should not express their political opinion in the classroom</a> appeared first on <a rel="nofollow" href="https://theroundupnews.com">The Roundup</a>.</p>
+<p>The post <a href="https://theroundupnews.com/2023/10/21/con-teachers-should-not-express-their-political-opinion-in-the-classroom/">Con: Teachers should not express their political opinion in the classroom</a> appeared first on <a href="https://theroundupnews.com">The Roundup</a>.</p>

 <https://theroundupnews.com/2023/10/21/con-teachers-should-not-express-their-political-opinion-in-the-classroom/?utm_source=rss&utm_medium=rss&utm_campaign=con-teachers-should-not-express-their-political-opinion-in-the-classroom>